 In 2005, she appeared in seven episodes of Nickelodeon’s “All That,” a well-liked sketch comedy show for children.
 The show featured performers such as Kenan Thompson, Nick Cannon, and Amanda Bynes.

 Besides her television work, Underwood showcased her talents on stage during the national tour of “Hairspray” as Little Inez.
-She also had a part in the film “The 24 Hour Woman.”
-She also provided voice work for the animated film “Santa, Baby!” in 2001 and appeared in the 2003 comedy “Death of a Dynasty,” which starred Kevin Hart.
+She had a part in the film “The 24 Hour Woman” and provided voice work for the animated film “Santa, Baby!” in 2001.
+She also appeared in the 2003 comedy “Death of a Dynasty,” which starred Kevin Hart.

 In 2023, Angelique Bates, an original cast member of “All That,” expressed concern about Underwood’s well-being.
-Bates tried to highlight Underwood’s struggles through Instagram.
+She tried to highlight Underwood’s struggles through Instagram.

-Bates expressed a desire for Underwood to be remembered for her talent and humor.
-“As much as she loved her supporters, as much as she loved the franchise, I think she would have loved to know that that love was reciprocated,” she said.
+She expressed a desire for Underwood to be remembered for her talent and humor.
+“As much as she loved her supporters, as much as she loved the franchise, I think she would have loved to know that that love was reciprocated,” Bates said.

 The investigation into Underwood’s death continues as officials work to identify and locate the drivers of the vehicles involved in the fatal collision.
 The New York Police Department has encouraged anyone with information about the incident to step forward.